rashmi-patil-1492/IMS-assignment/README.md

 Mpd files and source files used in experiments are already generated automatically and uploaded on AWS.
 However, to generate a new Mpd file, Mp4Box is used.

-After installation of Mp4Box, run the following commands
+Please make sure Mp4Box and ffmpeg are installed and after that run the following commands

 	$ ffmpeg -i bbbsource.mp4  -s 640x360 bbbsource360.mp4
 	$ ffmpeg -i bbbsource360.mp4 -c:v libx264 -preset slow -crf 22  -x264opts 'keyint=48:min-keyint=24:no-scenecut' -b:v 500k  -maxrate 1000k -bufsize 2000k -pass 1 -r 24 -c:a copy output_360p-500k.mp4